sergioB79/theForge/site/forge/content/forge/persons/passed/anton-ego.md

 SUBTITLE: A palate sharpened into a blade, then turned inward

+INFO:
+Anton Ego wields taste like a weapon, mistaking sharpness for moral authority and safety.
+He inhabits a world where a single sentence can end futures without leaving fingerprints.
+His trial is contact with unguarded sincerity, which punctures the illusion of consequence-free judgment.
+What survives the Forge is not his power to condemn, but his capacity to be changed.

 A critic enters the Forge not because he is feared, but because his power is real: the power to name, to elevate, to erase.
 Anton Ego arrives as an instrument of judgment and leaves as a man who has discovered what judgment costs.

 🔥 WHAT MAKES IT FORGE MATERIAL?